70-Day Rule

 • /06

-Already reached 70 days in the current year
+Already exceeded 70 days in the year

 Important

-Liability for incorrect declarations
+Liability for incorrect information

 / 04 — Clarity